System Triggers

 Choosing the right trigger

-• Use Scheduled for cadence-based jobs and periodic audits.
+• Opt for Scheduled triggers for cadence-based tasks and periodic audits.

 Execution flow (high level)

-2. Moveworks processes the trigger (e.g., validates & parses a webhook).
+2. Moveworks Processes the Trigger: Validates and parses the trigger (e.g., a webhook).

-3. Matching plugin(s) run the configured Process—LLM reasoning, API calls, and optional approvals.
+3. Matching Plugin(s) Execute: The configured Process runs, using LLM reasoning, API calls, and optional approvals.

-4. Logs help you trace each stage end-to-end during development and ops.
+4. Logs Provide Traceability: Monitor each stage end-to-end during development and operations.